nph1508/SQL_Bicycle-Manufacturer_Dataset/README.md

 with
 raw_data as (
   select
-      extract(month from a.ModifiedDate) as mth
+      extract(month from a.ModifiedDate) as month
-      , extract(year from a.ModifiedDate) as yr
+      , extract(year from a.ModifiedDate) as year
       , b.Name
       , sum(StockedQty) as stock_qty

   from `adventureworks2019.Production.WorkOrder` a
   left join `adventureworks2019.Production.Product` b on a.ProductID = b.ProductID
-  where FORMAT_TIMESTAMP("%Y", a.ModifiedDate) = '2011'
+  where format_timestamp("%Y", a.ModifiedDate) = '2011'
   group by 1,2,3
   order by 1 desc
 )

 select  Name
-      , mth, yr
+      , month, year
       , stock_qty
       , stock_prv
       , round(coalesce((stock_qty /stock_prv -1)*100 ,0) ,1) as diff